Font Size:

 • The OEMS has established a license denial policy based on Section 22-18-6(f) of the Code of Alabama.

 • An individual who checks Yes to having a diagnosed condition that may affect their ability to safely practice must have a physician complete the Essential Job Functions Analysis Form and submit it with their application.
-The individual must be re-evaluated with any change in the condition.
+The individual must be re-evaluated for any change in the condition.

 • An individual who checks Yes to having a conviction must supply documentation as to the nature of the offense, the current status and disposition of the case, and a personal statement concerning the incident(s) in question.
 Please provide a separate statement and documentation for each conviction.